-A low flow channel shall be constructed through the pond, suitable vegetation along the channel must be used and approved by PERS.
+A low flow channel shall be constructed through the pond, suitable vegetation along the channel must be used and approved by the City.
+The side slopes for a low flow channel shall be no greater than 4H:1V and all finishes shall be noted on the design drawings.